-Saitou stood on the long bridge over the river, a smoldering cigarette held to his lips, watching the unceasing sparkle of sunlight on the water beneath him.
+A tall blue figure stood on the long bridge over the river, a smoldering cigarette held to his lips, watching the unceasing sparkle of sunlight on the water beneath him.
 The bright spots burned his eyes and remained in negative, obscuring his vision, but he couldn’t quite bring himself to look away.

 He should be at the police station right now; he should be working.
 God only knew what kind of mess Chou would be making there without him.
 Somehow Saitou couldn’t quite bring himself to care.

-Presently he found that his cigarette had shrunken to a butt, which was farther than they usually got before he threw them away — though it was possible he’d only let it burn down rather than actually smoking the thing to this point.
-He let it fall from lax fingers into the water, and there lost track of it.
+Presently he found his cigarette had shrunken to a butt, which was farther than they usually got before he threw them away — though it was possible he’d only let it burn down rather than actually smoking the thing to this point.
+He allowed it to fall from lax fingers into the water, and there lost track of it.
 Another would be nice, for the comfort of the thing, but he couldn’t quite bring himself to search one out and light it.
 He merely stood still, perfectly still, waiting in silence.

 He tried not to think about Sano, tried not to think about the situation or the last few months or the possible future.
 But the burning sun and its unpleasant effect on his body in a relatively heavy jacket, the coruscating whiteness of the river water, the case he was currently working on and the harm Chou might do it while left alone, the state of the country in general… none of it could take his thoughts off Sano.
 Just as the officer had been unable to do anything recently, even sleep, without thinking of Sano, so Sano dominated his thoughts all the more in this crucial moment.